vladbph/cymatix-doc/README.md

     ```
     Second sample does not have an intent or slots to deduce.
 This means that this statement will be __`just ignored`__ and no deduction will be made, __if we wish__.
 So, the training process will teach the model to remember the difference between these samples.

 - Do not use intent names that can be confused for words.
-I recommend using something like `INT_DO_SOMETHING` or `INT_SOMETHING_HAPPENED`
+I recommend using something like `INT_DO_SOMETHING`.

+- Call intents refering what to do next, rather then what already happened.
+While following train of though of the dialog, it is much easier.

 - Do not use slot types names that can be confused for words.
 I recommend using something like `PIZZA_KIND` or similar